 - First, hold the Command-Space keyboard shortcut to activate the Spotlight Search.
 Type ‘Activity Monitor’ to find and launch it from here.

-- Search for the process that mentions “Similar Photo Cleaner” and hit the Force Quit button to stop it.
+- Search for the process that mentions “Similar Photo Cleaner” and click the Force Quit button (X) to stop it.

 - Next, go to the Applications folder and trash the host app.
 Enter your password to proceed.

-- Choose System Preferences from the Apple menu.
-Navigate to Users & Groups > Login Items.
+- Choose System Settings from the Apple menu.
+Navigate to General > Login Items.
 Delete anything photo cleaner-related from there by clicking the ‘–’ button.

 Step 2.
 Eliminate the rest of malicious components

 Dragging the main app to the Trash is not enough to delete it.
 Some malware-related elements may still root deep in your system folders.
 To find and destroy them:

 - Press the Shift-Command-G shortcut (in the Finder).